gtramontina/gtramontina.github.io/src/about.md

 ## Software & Resources

 What follows is a list of software and resources I used to put this website together.
-You can find the source code of this website [here](https://github.com/gtramontina/gtramontina.github.io/).
+You can find the source code of this website [on GitHub](https://github.com/gtramontina/gtramontina.github.io/).

 | Software | Resource |
 | ---- | ------- |